 If emollients containing problematic ingredients - not just SLS but also petrochemicals, fragrance, preservatives etc - don’t work for you, then why not go natural?

-Emollients come either as creams, ointments or oils, and Purepotions have all three in our award-winning Skin Salvation range for dry skin.
+Emollients come either as creams, ointments or oils, and Balmonds have all three in our award-winning range for dry skin.

-Our most-popular product, Intensive Moisturising Ointment, is a highly-effective, rich, beeswax-based balm that locks in moisture and provides protection from irritants, as well as feeding the skin with the EFAs that eczema sufferers often lack.
-It supports the skin’s barrier function and allows for healing to take place.
+Our most-popular product, Skin Salvation, is a highly-effective, rich, beeswax-based balm that locks in moisture and provides protection from irritants, as well as feeding the skin with the EFAs that eczema sufferers often lack.
+It supports the natural cycle of repair and regeneration.
 And best for all for parents of itchy little people, a survey found that an extraordinary 99% of people agreed that it did NOT sting on application.